 The University of Oxford would not exist without the generosity and vision of its benefactors.
-Philanthropic tradition enables Oxford to maintain its position as a world-class institution, and invests in our future.
+Philanthropic tradition not only enables Oxford to maintain its position as a world-class institution, but also invests in our future.

 Donors to the Department of Chemistry will receive special communications and reports from the Department and will be invited to a programme of events throughout the year.
-Gifts of every size are greatly appreciated.
+Gifts of every size make a real impact to us and are greatly appreciated.

 In addition to a special relationship with the Department, the University is proud to offer its supporters the following recognitions: